PanicStation.org

 What can wait

-• You do not need to decide “who was right” in the dispute right now.
+• You do not need to decide who was right in the dispute now.

-• You do not need to negotiate compensation, deposits, or property return beyond your documents and any essential medication.
+• You do not need to settle deposits, compensation, relationship issues, or property arguments before getting your documents and essential medication.

-• You don’t need a long report — a short written timeline on your phone is enough for now.
+• You do not need to write a long complaint now; a short factual note on your phone is enough.

 Important reassurance